• Skip to primary navigation

 Storage

-Store your leftover Easter nest cookies in an airtight container in the refrigerator.
+Refrigerator: Store your leftover Easter nest cookies in an airtight container in the fridge.

 Easter Nests on White Plate